TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.17.md

 ### SECTION 3.18.2 PROCEDURES FOR FIXING WATER AND SEWER RATES
 ```
-Prior to fixing the rates for the use of the Town's water supply
-and the provision of sewer services, the Board of Selectmen shall
+The Board of Selectmen shall conduct a public hearing
-conduct a public hearing, giving notice in accordance with the
+annually, giving notice in accordance with the provisions of
-provisions of M.G.L. c.
+M.G.L. c.
 30A, s.
-20. At least 30 days before such
+20. At least 21 days before such a hearing,
-a hearing, the Board shall make known to town meeting members and
+the Board shall make known to town meeting members and the general
-the general public estimates of any proposed changes to any such
+public estimates of any proposed changes for the coming fiscal year
-fees, charges, rates, or payments of any description to the Water
-and Sewer Enterprise Fund, in order to satisfy the requirements
+to any such water and sewer fees, charges, rates, in order to satisfy
-of this bylaw.
-The estimated changes shall be based on best
+the requirements of this bylaw.
+The estimated changes shall be
-available information using the most recent available preliminary
+based on best available information using the most recent available
-MWRA water and sewer assessments.
-The Board of Selectmen shall
+preliminary MWRA water and sewer assessments.
+The Board of Selectmen
-distribute to all town meeting members and make available to the
+shall distribute to all town meeting members and make available to the
 public an annual report on the performance of the Water and Sewer
 Division of the Department of Public Works.
 The report shall
 enumerate the estimated differential impact of the proposed fees
-on cost per household by representative levels of usage and number
-of units in buildings over a range encompassing typical lower and
-higher usage in Brookline and from single-family to a number of
-units that is representative of larger buildings in Brookline,
-as determined by the commissioner of public works.
+on costs to consumers as determined by the commissioner of public
+works.
 ```